tomjemmett/advent_of_code_2022/README.md

 ## How to run

-- `cabal run` will run all of the day's, giving you all of the solutions.
+- `cabal run aoc2022` will run all of the days, giving you all of the solutions.
 - `cabal test` will run the test suite, ensuring that the results are correct (first against the provided sample, then against the actual result).